guosamuel/progressing-forward-front-end/README.md

 ![New Project Shown](https://github.com/guosamuel/progressing-forward-front-end/blob/master/READMEphotos/15.%20New%20Project%20Shown.png)

 By default, a new project will not have any collaborators or tasks and the starting precentage will always be zero.
-Please refer to the approprirate sections when adding new collaborator(s) or task(s) as needed.
+Please refer to the approprirate sections when adding new collaborator(s) or task(s), as needed.